in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 </dependency>

 ```
-Here's what the Spring Boot documentations says about starters.
+Here's what the Spring Boot documentation says about starters.

-> Starters are a set of convenient dependency descriptors that you can include in your application.
-You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy paste loads of dependency descriptors.
+> Starters are a convenient set of dependency descriptors that you can include in your application.
+You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.
 For example, if you want to get started using Spring and JPA for database access, just include the spring-boot-starter-data-jpa dependency in your project, and you are good to go.

-Let's consider an example starter - Spring Boot Starter Web.
+Let's consider an example starter—Spring Boot Starter Web.

-If you want to develop a web application or an application to expose restful services, Spring Boot Start Web is the starter to pick.
-Lets create a quick project with Spring Boot Starter Web using Spring Initializr.
+If you want to develop a web application or an application to expose RESTful services, Spring Boot Start Web is the starter to pick.
+Let's create a quick project with Spring Boot Starter Web using Spring Initializr.

 ### Dependency for Spring Boot Starter Web